Silvio Berlusconi condemns 'disgusting' prosecutors

 - From the section Europe

 Italy's prime minister has said a request by prosecutors in Milan to have him put on trial immediately for allegedly paying for sex with an underage girl is "disgusting".

 Silvio Berlusconi said the prosecutors' case was a "pretext" to oust him.

 He denies paying for sex with Karima El Mahroug when she was 17, and abusing his power to get her released by police after she was detained in another case.

 A magistrate will now decide if there is enough evidence to proceed to trial.

-If convicted, the prime minister could face up to 15 years in prison.'A farce'
+If convicted, the prime minister could face up to 15 years in prison.

 Speaking to reporters in Rome shortly after the request for his indictment was filed, Mr Berlusconi again insisted that the accusations against him were groundless and said the prosecutors were acting subversively.

 "I can only say that it's a farce.
 They are accusations without any basis.
 The only aim of the inquiry is to defame me in the media," he said.